Together, let’s combat harassment in public transport

 A single hotline: 3117

-Do you know 3117?
-This is the dedicated toll-free hotline to call in order to report incidents of assault or harassment on the Île-de-France regional transport network.
-RATP, SNCF, the Île-de-France regional council, and Île-de-France Mobilités have joined forces to provide this special hotline allowing incidents to be reported.
-Our hotlines (3117 by phone, and 31177 by SMS) are open 24 hours.
-A 3117 app has also been developed, allowing callers to speak directly with an operator on the platform.
+Are you familiar with 3117?
+It is a dedicated toll-free emergency number for reporting any assault or harassment on the Île-de-France transport network.
+RATP, SNCF, the Île-de-France Region, and Île-de-France Mobilités have joined forces to create this single number for reporting incidents.
+The number 3117, and by text message 31 17 7, is available 24 hours a day.
+A 3117 app has also been developed, allowing users to be put in direct contact with an operator on the platform.

 Safe spaces to seek refuge